Approximation bounds for convolutional neural networks in operator learning: Numerical validation

-to build our reference architecture $\Phi^{(1)}$.
-In this case, we have $2^{p/(r+1)+2/(2s-1)}=2^{2/(2s-1)}=4.$ In particular, Theorem \ref{theorem:param} suggests to quadruplicate the number channels and neurons per dense layer in order to half the test error.
-We also increase the depth of the dense block by a constant factor of $l=1$ when moving from an architecture to a more complex one.
+As a starting point, we consider the following structural hyperparameters \review{ } to build our reference architecture $\Phi^{(1)}$.
+In this case, we have $2^{\review{p/r}+2/(2s-1)}=2^{2/(2s-1)}=4.$ In particular, in order to half the test error, Theorem \ref{theorem:param} suggests to quadruplicate the number channels in the convolutional layers, and to double that of the neurons in the dense layers.
+Regarding the depth of the dense block, instead, we increase it by a constant factor of $l=1$ when moving from an architecture to a more complex one.
 In this case, we do not assess the model performance for varying resolution levels as we stick to the same grid employed by the Finite Element solver.
-Instead, in order to collect more data, we repeat the same analysis for a different guess architecture, namely
+Instead, in order to collect more data, we repeat the same analysis for a different guess architecture, namely \review{ }

 To collect the training and test sets, we proceed as follows.
 We sample $N_{train} = 20$ equally spaced values for the scalar parameter $\mu\in\Theta_{0}$, and we consider their midpoints to obtain $N_{test} = 19$ test instances.
 For each $\mu\in\Theta_{0}$ fixed, we then extract uniformly $N_t = 25$ time snapshots from the global trajectory defined over the interval $[0,T]$.
 Once again, we train the DNN models using the L-BFGS optimizer (no batching, learning rate = 1).